puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

     vim ~/.puppetlabs/etc/puppet/orchestrator.conf

 The file is formatted in JSON.
-(Remember that the while final commas in your hashes are a best practice in your Puppet code, they're invalid JSON!)
+(Remember that while final commas in your hashes are a best practice in your Puppet code, they're invalid JSON!)
 Set the following options: